Testing#

 Updating test results#

 After an enhancement or bug fix, you may be convinced that the new and different second-phase test results are, in fact, correct.
 How do you eliminate the test failures?
-For all but the few tests that require the puf.csv file or the cps.csv file as input, simply edit the appropriate taxcalc/tests/test_*.py file so that the test passes when you rerun pytest.
+Simply edit the appropriate taxcalc/tests/test_*.py file so that the test passes when you rerun pytest.
 If there are failures for the tests that write results files, read the test error message for instructions about how to update the test results.